Surajv311/mDumpSWE/README.md

   - `!pip install -r requirements.txt --use-deprecated=legacy-resolver` - For pip dependency issue resolving.
   - `pip list`: pip list shows all the installed packages.
   - `pip freeze`: pip freeze shows packages installed via pip (or pipenv if using that tool) command in a requirements format.
+  - `pip show jsonschema | grep ^Required-by`: Lists down all pacakges dependent on jsonschema package
+  - A virtual environment created using pip does not encapsulate the entire operating system ecosystem.
+Instead, it isolates Python packages and dependencies within a specific directory, allowing you to manage and install packages independently of the system-wide Python installation.
 - Semantic versioning (also known as SemVer) is a versioning system that has been on the rise over the last few years.
 SemVer is in the form of MajorVersion.MinorVersion.PatchVersion; Eg: 4.7.6.
 [Semantic version doc _al](https://semver.org/)
 - In this code: